priyakrishnan-de/data-eng/README.md

 Both Cloud SQL and Cloud composer are attached to same "default" network and "default" subnetwork for this to work.

-**Step 3.
-Simulation of TrainSearchStream from TestSearchStream - One time**
+**Step 4A.
+One time Simulation of TrainSearchStream from TestSearchStream**

 This step of inserting simulated data into TrainSearchStream  (one time run) from TestSearchStream along with Including new column "IsClick" (based on ObjectType) was done using local airflow to test the connectivity from local airflow to GCP Postgresql.
 Two DAG's - one to create tables if they dont exist followed by insertion of new records in sequence.